“As one whom his mother comforts, so will I comfort you.”

 The day of surgery arrived and I got up early to spent some time in prayer.
 I rehearsed in my mind all of the verses which had given me peace as this day approached, and I asked the Lord for something specific… I knew that there was a good chance that I would lose a lot of blood during this surgery, and my doctor had ordered me to donate my own blood in advance as he was prepared to give me a blood transfusion, but I didn’t want to have a blood transfusion, so this is what I prayed,” Lord, I ask that You would bless me with just one drop of Your blood, so that I would not have to have a blood transfusion.”
 After this I felt very calm and at peace.
 We left for the hospital.

-My husband was driving and our two children, now 10 and 8 years old, were in the backseat.
-Although it was morning, it was still dark out, so the kids were a little sleepy.
-My husband’s face was sad and solemn and the children’s’ were too.
-They didn’t want me to have surgery and were each very worried.
-I started happily singing praise worship songs and they listened in.
+My children didn’t want me to have surgery and were very worried.
+As we drove to the hospital, I started happily singing praise worship songs and they listened in.
 Their faces brightened slightly, but they couldn’t bring themselves to sing along with me.
 I felt their love and concern for me, it warmed my heart, and I understood.

 The surgery went well.
-I awakened to see my mother, my husband, my son, and my daughter, all looking down at me in anticipation, and I thought that was kind of funny.
+I awakened to see my family all looking down at me in anticipation, I smiled and thought that this was kind of funny.
 I was also relieved and happy that the surgery was over!
 The doctor came in and said that there were 18 tumors instead of 2 or 3, and that I had lost a lot of blood.
 “Eighteen tumors?”
 I said.
 “No wonder I was in so much pain!”
 Then he said that although I had lost a lot of blood, he decided not to give me a transfusion, but waited until afterwards to see if it was still necessary.
 He said that my blood count was now back up, so I didn’t need one after all… I thought to myself “Thank you Jesus!” because I hadn’t mentioned to my family or my doctor that I didn’t want a transfusion.
 This was just between me and the Lord, and He did it!
 Just like I asked.

 I exhaled, and felt a great big smile, deep down inside… :)